sixth-sensei/sixth-sensei.github.io/posts/thm/posts/agentsudo.md

 ![agentJ](https://github.com/sixth-sensei/sixth-sensei.github.io/assets/31647166/a75a0784-6765-4f73-bc0b-65b6ef3a870b)

-we can see agent J's name as `james` and his password as `hackerrules!`, let's access his account
+we can see agent J's name is `james` and his password as `hackerrules!`, let's access his account

 ![agentJ_ftp](https://github.com/sixth-sensei/sixth-sensei.github.io/assets/31647166/b3ee3d68-4ab8-4167-b2a5-cba107c8e640)

-Looks like agent J's credentials isn't for ftp but for ssh since it's the onle service left.
+Looks like agent J's credentials isn't for ftp but for ssh since it's the only service left.

 ***